 Master Promissory Note (MPN) & Loan Entrance Interview (LEI)

 Students must complete the MPN and LEI the first time they borrow at Wesleyan.
 It is a serial note good for up to 10 years.
-In subsequent years, students will be notified of the amount of the loan on their financial aid award offers.
 Wesleyan will certify the intended amount with the Department of Education.
-Students may decline part or all of the loan they have been awarded by notifying the office in writing via their Wesleyan email address.

 Loan Fees